thanhan910/ptv-swagger-code/swagger/csharp/docs/DeparturesApi.md

             var maxResults = 56;  // int? | Maximum number of results returned (optional)
             var includeCancelled = true;  // bool? | Indicates if cancelled services (if they exist) are returned (default = false) - metropolitan train only (optional) var lookBackwards = true;  // bool? | Indicates if filtering runs (and their departures) to those that arrive at destination before date_utc (default = false).
-Requires max_results &gt; 0. (optional) var expand = expand_example;  // List<string> | List of objects to be returned in full (i.e. expanded) - options include: All, Stop, Route, Run, Direction, Disruption, VehiclePosition, VehicleDescriptor or None.
+Requires max_results &gt; 0. (optional) var expand = new List<string>(); // List<string> | List of objects to be returned in full (i.e. expanded) - options include: All, Stop, Route, Run, Direction, Disruption, VehiclePosition, VehicleDescriptor or None.
 Run must be expanded to receive VehiclePosition and VehicleDescriptor information. (optional) var includeGeopath = true;  // bool? | Indicates if the route geopath should be returned (optional) var token = token_example;  // string | Please ignore (optional) var devid = devid_example;  // string | Your developer id (optional)